FarmBot-Docs/farmbot-software/v8/Web-App/farm-designer/groups.md

 ![Screen Shot 2019-08-15 at 3.13.39 PM.png](Screen_Shot_2019-08-15_at_3.13.39_PM.png)

 # Creating a group
-To create a group, click the <span class="fb-button fb-blue">:fa-plus:</span> button on the groups panel.
-This will open up the [multi-select mode](farm-designer#section-multi-select-mode) in the farm designer.
+To create a group, click the <span class="fb-button fb-blue"><i class="fa fa-plus"></i></span> button on the groups panel.
+This will open up the [multi-select mode](farm-designer#multi-select-mode) in the farm designer.
 Click and hold anywhere in the map and then drag the mouse cursor to create a **box selection** of the plants you wish to add to the group.
 Then click <span class="fb-button fb-blue">CREATE GROUP</span>.

 ![Groups 2.png](Groups_2.png)

 # Editing a group
 Upon creating a group, the **edit group** panel will be opened.
 From here, you can change the **GROUP NAME** and make further edits.
-When you are finished editing, press the :fa-arrow-left: to save your changes and go back to the list of all groups.
+When you are finished editing, press the <i class="fa fa-arrow-left"></i> to save your changes and go back to the list of all groups.

 ## Sort by
 The **SORT BY** method will change the ordering that FarmBot uses when traveling to each plant in the group when the group is used in a sequence.
 A dashed line will be shown in the map visualizing the path.
 Sorting options include `X/Y, Ascending`, `X/Y, Descending`, `Y/X, Ascending`, `Y/X, Descending`, and `Random Order`.
 We encourage you to play around with this option to find the most efficient path FarmBot can take.